-DATA COMPRESSION
+Data compression

 Overview

-The content of producs based on the S-100 Data Model will, because of its structure, contain repeating patterns of information.
-Examples of this are small variations in the co-ordinate information within the product file.
+The content of products based on the S-100 Data Model will, because of their structure, contain repeating patterns of information.
+Examples of this are small variations in the co-ordinate information within the file.

 If compression is applied, the files are always compressed before they are encrypted as the effectiveness of any compression algorithm relies on the existence of structured data contents.
 The individual S-100 based product specifications will specify if compression is being used.